DrChinny/BAR-Widgets/widgets guide.md

 To fix this, most of the time, we can lookup differences between "types" of units within the `UnitDefs`.
 In our case, we want something that tells us if a unit is a commander.
 Fortunately, there is just the thing: within customparams, `iscommander = true` is present for all commanders.
 This is more future proof, as anyone who adds a new commander unit to the game for a mod can (and should!) simply add this tag when creating it.
 To find this we need to cycle through the `UnitDefs` using `pairs()`.
-Note that the `UnitDefs` need to be cycled through in this way to access the deeper tables nested within it, direct access does not work.
+Note that the `UnitDefs` need to be cycled through in this way to access the deeper tables nested within it, direct access does not work- [UnitDefs Metatable](#unitdefs)

 ```lua
 local commanderDefIDsList = {}